eemeli/kill-sticky/README.md

-# Kill-Sticky Chrome Extension
+# Kill-Sticky-Shortcut

-A Chrome Extension based on the [Kill sticky headers](https://alisdair.mcdiarmid.org/kill-sticky-headers/) bookmarklet by Alisdair McDiarmid, this adds a keyboard shortcut (**Alt+K** on Windows & Linux, **Cmd+K** on macOS) that runs this bit of JavaScript on the current page:
+A browser Extension based on the [Kill sticky headers](https://alisdair.mcdiarmid.org/kill-sticky-headers/) bookmarklet by Alisdair McDiarmid, this adds a keyboard shortcut (**Alt+Period** on Windows & Linux, **Cmd+Period** on macOS) that runs this bit of JavaScript on the current page:

 ```js
 const elements = document.querySelectorAll('body *')